Is Pet Insurance Transferable?

 Having to move, for example, may mean that your new place does not allow pets.
 You don’t have the time to look for another place because your new job starts the following day.

 Marrying or moving in with someone who is allergic would most likely mean you’d have to rehome your pet.
 How fast or easy might depend on the insurance carrier and their guidelines; but yes, this is possible!

 But before diving in, you might also want to know exactly How Pet Insurance Works

 Why is it important to transfer pet insurance right away?

-- Missing a payment means no coverage.
-When a premium payment is missed, the policy is terminated which means there will be no protection for your pet effective immediately.
-The more this is delayed, the more likely that both parties will forget about it altogether--especially if the original owner and the new owner are not really in touch with each other all the time.
+One part of why pet insurance is transferable is to avoid missing the payment of your insurance premium.
+Because if this happens, it terminates the policy.
+This means there will be no protection for your pet effective immediately.
+Delaying payment causes both parties to forget about it altogether— especially if the original owner and the new owner are not really in touch with each other all the time.

 Guidelines for transferring pet insurance

 The insurance company might have a step-by-step procedure for transferring pet insurance ownership in their FAQs.
 If they don’t, it’s best to contact customer support to get all the information you need.
 There you can ask if your pet insurance be transferred to a new owner.

 Different companies will have different sets of guidelines.

 This will range from just having to submit a form that includes a declaration of the pet’s owner and the new billing information, to having to provide proof of ownership and the previous owner’s consent as well.